Lance McGrew: Hendrick Motorsports

 In 1999, McGrew joined Hendrick Motorsports as a crew member of the #24 Busch Series team with driver Jeff Gordon.
 In 2000, McGrew was named the Nationwide Series crew chief for the #24 Chevrolet, shared by Jeff Gordon and Ricky Hendrick during a limited schedule.
 Gordon captured the season-finale at Homestead-Miami Speedway in 2000, giving McGrew his first career win as a crew chief.

 McGrew and Ricky Hendrick developed a good relationship during the 2000 season, and the duo was paired up again – this time for a full season in the Craftsman Truck Series in 2001.
 McGrew guided Hendrick and the No. 17 team to a win at Kansas Speedway in July of that year, making Hendrick, then 21, the youngest competitor in history to win a Truck Series event at the time.
 McGrew led the team to one win, eight top-five finishes and 19 top-10s.

 In 2002, McGrew moved from the Truck Series to the Busch Series and became the crew chief for the #5 Hendrick Motorsports Chevrolet, which was to be driven by Hendrick.
-The team collected four top-five finishes and eight top-10s.
+The team collected four top-five finishes and eight top-tens.

-McGrew led Brian Vickers and the #5 Hendrick Motorsports team to win the 2003 Busch Series championship.
+McGrew led Brian Vickers and the No. 5 Hendrick Motorsports team to win the 2003 Busch Series championship.
 The title was the first-ever in the Busch Series for Hendrick Motorsports.
-The #5 team finished the season with three wins, one pole position, 13 top-five finishes and 21 top-10s.
+The No. 5 team finished the season with three wins, one pole position, 13 top-five finishes and 21 top-tens.

-McGrew's Busch Series success as crew chief continued in 2004 with Kyle Busch, who drove the #5 Chevy full-time for Hendrick Motorsports.
-The team ended the season with five wins, five poles, 16 top-five finishes and 22 top-10s en route to a second-place finish in the championship standings.
+McGrew's Busch Series success as crew chief continued in 2004 with Kyle Busch, who drove the No. 5 Chevy full-time for Hendrick Motorsports.
+The team ended the season with five wins, five poles, 16 top-five finishes and 22 top-tens en route to a second-place finish in the championship standings.
 Busch won Rookie of the Year honors.

-At the end of the 2004 season, McGrew was named crew chief of the #25 Hendrick Motorsports Chevrolet, which was driven by Vickers in the NASCAR Nextel Cup Series.
-McGrew helped lead the #25 Hendrick Motorsports team to its best season since 2001.
-The team finished 17th in the 2005 championship standings with five top-five finishes and 10 top-10s.
+At the end of the 2004 season, McGrew was named crew chief of the No. 25 Hendrick Motorsports Chevrolet, which was driven by Vickers in the NASCAR Nextel Cup Series.
+McGrew helped lead the No. 25 Hendrick Motorsports team to its best season since 2001.
+The team finished 17th in the 2005 championship standings with five top-five finishes and ten top-tens.